-Encyclopedia says Tonic Water is a carbonated soft drink with quinine flavoring and high-fructose corn syrup.
+Encyclopedia says Tonic Water a.k.a.
+Quinine Water is a carbonated soft drink with quinine flavoring and high-fructose corn syrup.

 Not any more baby!

 Cinchona bark tonic water is for people that are tired of the boring Gin & Tonic.
 No artificial chemicals or flavors here just the real herbs, spices, and fruits.
 We sell Cinchona Bark from Cinchona officinalis which is the bark used for medical purposes and is the same plant used to treat Malaria.

 Cinchona Bark to make Tonic Water

 Add cinchona bark, herbs and spices to the water and boil for ten minutes, stirring occasionally.
 Take the pan off the stove, cover and let steep for an hour.
 After steeping, very carefully remove the lid and without stirring, pour through a strainer and then a coffee filter slowly.
 This may take several coffee filters to complete.
 When the filtration is complete, warm the liquid up then add the citric acid and syrup.
 The longer you boil the herbs the easier it is to burn them therefor I suggest that you do a slow gentle boil for 10 minutes and then steep them for an hour.

 4 cups water

 ¼ cup cinchona bark powder (or ½ cup cinchona bark cut)

 1 tsp whole allspice berries